eastgenomics/Genie/README.md

   --output genie_17_aggregated_counts_GRCh37.txt
 ```

-### Convert counts to VCF
+### Write counts to VCF
-Because each variant is in MAF-like format, in order to represent Genie variants in the same way
-as variants would be represented in a Uranus sample VCF, we want to convert them to a VCF-like
-description.
-This also means we can perform liftover to GRCh38 properly.
-A JSON file representing details of the fields to keep as INFO fields in the output VCF is required;
+Next we write the count data to VCF.
+A JSON file representing details of the fields to keep as INFO fields in the output VCF is required; an example `info_fields.json` is provided.
-an example `info_fields.json` is provided, and a FASTA (sourced from Ensembl) is also required for the GRCh37 reference genome.
 Example command:
 ```
 python convert_counts_to_vcf.py \
   --input genie_17_aggregated_counts_GRCh37.txt \
-  --fasta Homo_sapiens.GRCh37.dna.toplevel.fa.gz \
   --info_fields info_fields.json \
   --output_csv genie_17_aggregated_counts_GRCh37_vcf_description.csv \
   --output_vcf genie_17_aggregated_counts_GRCh37.vcf \
 ```

-Note: the VCF should then be sorted, compressed and normalised with bcftools and lifted over to GRCh38 with Picard LiftoverVcf.

 ### Add GRCh38 liftover to counts CSV
 To make a final CSV with GRCh38 lifted over variants and their aggregate counts, we want to read the CSV with count data in GRCh37 and the lifted over VCF back into a dataframe and merge the GRCh38 variant info with the CSV to write a final CSV file.